nriquec/nriquec.github.io/_posts/2019-01-27-Hello-World.md

 ---
 layout: post
-title: Finding the optimal sample in the ARIMA models
+title: Finding the optimal sample in ARIMA models
 ---